denislaliberte/facturation/readme.md

 # Facturation

-Simple tool to generate invoice
+Simple tool to generate pdf invoice with yaml, moustache and markdown

 ## Install